Skip to content

 Forgetting to update VPC route tables after TGW attachmentTGW handles its routes, but VPCs need routes pointing to TGWAutomate: when attaching a VPC to TGW, also add a route 0.0.0.0/0 -> tgw-id in the VPC’s private route table.

-Running NAT Gateways in every VPCEach VPC needs internet accessCentralize NAT in a shared egress VPC.
-Route internet-bound traffic through TGW.
-Saves $32/month per eliminated NAT GW.
+Running NAT Gateways in every VPCEach VPC needs internet accessCentralize NAT in a shared egress VPC when the traffic pattern and failure model fit; this can remove repeated hourly NAT gateway charges, but the exact savings depend on region and usage.

 Ignoring cross-AZ data transfer costs”It’s just $0.01/GB”For high-throughput K8s clusters, this can be thousands per month.
 Use topology-aware routing and monitor cross-AZ traffic with VPC Flow Logs.